WindowsTechNerd/ubuntu_custom_flavors/README.md

 I am giving away the iso's to the public since I won't really have any use of them.

-Might take a while to publish the first release even tho I have it

 Note that all iso's are made with Cubic.